Thomas Steiner (@tomayac)

 via Twitter Web App

-@bramus @MarcoInEnglish @LeonieWatson Wait, are you talking about the property `HTMLElement.inert` (developer.mozilla.org/en-US/docs/Web…) becoming settable somehow via CSS?
+@bramus @MarcoInEnglish @LeonieWatson Wait, are you talking about the property `HTMLElement.inert` (https://t.co/crQtOwMluo) becoming settable somehow via CSS?
 Do you have a link to a discussion around this?

 @kristoferbaxter Wow, this comes unexpected.
-But all the best for whatever comes next! šŸŽˆI’m sure it’ll be great!
+But all the best for whatever comes next! 🎈I’m sure it’ll be great!

 via Echofon in reply to kristoferbaxter

-chriscoyier Did you know there is movement on a new native <select> element (for now, called <selectmenu>) that is *entirely* styleable in CSS just like you would want it to be?
+RT @chriscoyier: Did you know there is movement on a new native <select> element (for now, called <selectmenu>) that is *entirely* styleabl…

 @bramus @MarcoInEnglish Sorry, meant to mention @LeonieWatson, not @tink.

 @bramus For a screen reader, is CSS’ `pointer-events: none` semantically the same as HTML’s `select[disabled]`?
 It seems perfect for sighted people, but we need to make sure it works for everyone.
 I don’t know the answer.
-Do you?
-Or @MarcoInEnglish @tink
+Do yo@MarcoInEnglishngli@tink

 via Echofon in reply to bramus